Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Background

 Let $w=w_1\dots w_n$ be a finite word with positive integer letters.
 We say that a subset of indices $\{i_1<\dots<i_\ell\}$ is an \textit{increasing subsequence of $w$} if $w_{i_1} <\dots< w_{i_\ell}$.
-The maximum length of such a sequence is called (length of the) longest increasing subsequence of $w$ and denoted by $\LIS(w)$.
-More generally for $k\in\N^*$, define the (length of the) longest $k$-increasing subsequence of $w$ as
+The maximum length of such a sequence is called length of the longest increasing subsequence of $w$ and denoted by $\LIS(w)$.
+More generally for $k\in\N^*$, define the length of the longest $k$-increasing subsequence of $w$ as

-where the maximum is taken over all families $I_1,\dots,I_k$ of increasing subsequences of $w$.
-Also define $\LDS_k$ similarly by replacing "increasing" with "decreasing" in the previous definition.
-The study of longest increasing subsequences is intimately related to a bijective map called Robinson-Schensted's correspondence, which we present next.
+where the maximum is taken over all families $I_1,\dots,I_k$ (not necessarily disjoint) of increasing subsequences of $w$.
+Also define $\LDS_k$ similarly by replacing ``increasing'' with ``decreasing'' in the previous definition.
+The study of longest increasing subsequences is intimately related to a bijective map called Robinson--Schensted's correspondence, which we present next.

 A \textit{(Young) diagram} is a visual representation of an integer partition: it consists of a sequence of left-justified rows, containing nonincreasing numbers of boxes.
 A \textit{(Young) tableau} is a filling of a diagram, called its \textit{shape}, with positive integers.
 When the filling is nondecreasing (resp.~increasing) in each row and increasing in each column, we call the tableau \textit{semistandard} (resp.~\textit{standard}).
-Robinson-Schensted's (RS) correspondence is a map between words and pairs of tableaux sharing the same shape, see \Cref{fig_ex_tableaux}.
+Robinson--Schensted's (RS) correspondence is a map between words and pairs of tableaux sharing the same shape, see \Cref{fig_ex_tableaux}.
 The first tableau, called the P-tableau, is semistandard and filled with the letters of $w$, while the second one, called the Q-tableau, is standard and filled with the integers from $1$ to the length of $w$.
 If $\sigma$ is a permutation, seen as a word via one-line notation, then its P-tableau is standard.

 There are many ways to define this correspondence, for which we refer the reader to \cite{F96}.
 Below we recall its equivalent description given by Greene's theorem.
 For any word $w$, define

 with convention $\LIS_0(w)=\LDS_0(w)=0$.